 What is Invisalign?

 Clear aligner therapy consists of a series of removable clear mouth trays, or aligners, that apply a controlled amount of force to your teeth to allow them to shift.
 Invisalign is one of the world’s market leaders in clear aligner therapy.
 It was first introduced in the USA in 1999 and has since expanded globally, entering Singapore in the early 2000s.
 In Invisalign treatment, the process begins with orthodontic records taken and sent overseas to Invisalign’s specialised laboratory.
-A computer-generated animation is generated of how your teeth will look like at each stage of treatment, right till the end.
+A computer-generated animation of how your teeth will look like at each stage of treatment, right till the end, is generated.
 If you and your dentist approve of this, Invisalign will then design and send a series of custom-made aligners to Singapore.
 Each aligner is typically worn for a period of 2 weeks before you move on to a different aligner.
 Each aligner moves the teeth progressively.

-A great smile can improve your self esteem and sometimes even improve your oral health.
+A great smile can improve your self-esteem and sometimes even improve your oral health.
 For those who want straight teeth but are reluctant to go through traditional metal or ceramic braces, you can now choose clear aligner therapy.

 Advantages of Invisalign